-Exp can send a data to the ten remote channels.
+Exp can send data to the Cosworth processor's ten remote channels.
 In addition, Exp can send predefined data to the Cosworth system:

 Layline time and distance,

 Mark position,

 Current set and drift,

 Magnetic variation,

-CRoss track error (xte),
+Cross track error (xte),

-Start line ends, Time to gun.
+Start line ends,

+Time to gun.